GooeyComps/gooey-interpreter/documentation/source/Attributes.rst

 Position
 ========

 Position allows you to move your objects around the window.
+If you want to set the position  of an Object, you must first set the size of the of the Window.

 Values: